mhoaglund/ProcDMX/performance.md

 -no gui
 -Waitkey(10)

-One of the streams instantly crashes, the other is fine
+One of the streams instantly crashes, the other is fine.
+This scenario works dependably with WaitKey(15), resulting in 65-85% utilization of every core evenly